domRiddle/ASF/IPC.md

 ## Cross-Origin Resource Sharing

 ASF by default has `Access-Control-Allow-Origin` header set to `*`.
 This allows e.g. JavaScript scripts  to access ASF IPC interface in third-party web GUIs or tools.
 However, this also means that somebody could potentially upload malicious script that would make calls to ASF without your awareness or approval.
 If you'd like to ensure that such situation won't happen, consider setting up `IPCPassword` appropriately.
-This way if any script wants to access ASF's IPC interface, it'll need to authenticate each request, as described above.
+This way if any script wants to access ASF's IPC interface, it'll need to authenticate each request firstly, as described above.

 ---